ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 This feature provides several benefits:

-1. **Improved Diff Quality**: When adding or removing items in a structure, having a trailing or leading comma means only the relevant lines are changed in version control systems, reducing the noise in diffs and making reviews easier.
+1. **Improved Diff Quality**: When adding or removing items in a structure, having a trailing or leading comma means only the relevant lines are changed, reducing the noise in diffs and making reviews easier.

 2. **Ease of Code Modification**: Developers can add new elements to the end / beginnging of a structure without having to modify the previous last / first line, which reduces the likelihood of syntax errors.